SoonerCare waivers to extend as public health emergency gets renewal at federal level

 The federal government's public health emergency has been extended again, meaning Medicaid continuous coverage will be extended another 90 days effective Saturday.

-COVID-19 prompted the waiver of certain rules in 2020 to allow Medicaid members who become ineligible to maintain their health coverage, guaranteeing continuity amid the pandemic.
+COVID-19 prompted the waiver of certain rules in 2020 to allow Medicaid members who otherwise would become ineligible to maintain their health coverage, guaranteeing continuity amid the pandemic.

-The Oklahoma Health Care Authority estimates 200,000 Oklahomans on Medicaid — called SoonerCare in this state — have become ineligible and eventually will be removed from the program after the public health emergency expires.
+The Oklahoma Health Care Authority estimates that 200,000 Oklahomans on Medicaid — called SoonerCare in this state — have become otherwise ineligible and will be removed from the program after the public health emergency expires.

-“The staff at OHCA continue to diligently prepare for the end of the PHE as well as communicate the best we can with those possibly ineligible SoonerCare members and their providers as well community leaders as we gain more information from our federal partners,” Traylor Rains, State Medicaid director, said in a statement.
+“The staff at OHCA continue to diligently prepare for the end of the PHE (public health emergency) as well as communicate the best we can with those possibly ineligible SoonerCare members and their providers as well as community leaders as we gain more information from our federal partners,” Traylor Rains, state Medicaid director, said in a statement.

 U.S. Health and Human Services Secretary Xavier Becerra announced the extension Wednesday.